 - Extra swirl of yogurt or sour cream

-Instead of cayenne, opt for fresh chili pepper to taste or crushed red pepper flakes.
+- Instead of ground cayenne pepper, opt for fresh chili pepper to taste or crushed red pepper flakes.

 More Easy Curry Recipes

-If you make this chickpea and lentil curry, be sure to leave a comment below.
-Love to hear how you enjoyed it!
+If you make this chickpea and lentil curry, be sure to leave a comment below!

 - 1 tablespoon coconut oil